A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-2. Potassium Permanganate Test: Add a few drops of potassium permanganate solution to a test tube containing the unknown hydrocarbon sample.
-Heat the solution gently and observe the color change.
-If the potassium permanganate solution turns colorless and a brown precipitate forms, it indicates the presence of an alkyne.
+2. Potassium Permanganate Test (Baeyer's Test): Add a few drops of potassium permanganate solution to a separate test tube containing the unknown hydrocarbon sample.
+Gently heat the solution in a water bath (to avoid rapid boiling) and observe the color change.
+If the potassium permanganate solution turns colorless and a brown precipitate (manganese dioxide) forms, it indicates the presence of an alkene or alkyne.
+Alkenes will generally react more quickly at room temperature than alkynes which may require gentle heating.
+Alkynes may also cause a more pronounced color change.

 Observations: